Banner Photo, Botany Bay Road, Edisto Island by Robert C. Clark

 Welcome to the South.
-I invite you to take a trip through the best part of the country courtesy of magazine features and columns I’ve written.
-Like many aspects of our culture the South is changing and not always for the best.
-Browse the pages and time travel a bit.
-You’re sure to find memories, places, and unforgettable characters.
+I invite you to take a trip through the best part of the country.
+Like many aspects of our culture the South is changing.
+Browse my site and time travel a bit.
+You’ll find memories, places, and unforgettable characters.
 Send me an email and let me know if you have a special feature or memory you’d like for me to write about.
 I’ll do my best to oblige you.

 Thanks for stopping by.